-Our Digital Strategy for the next 3 years will focus on our corporate values of being Trusted, Cost Effective, Confident, We Care and Working Together, with the customer experience being at the heart of what we do.
+Our Digital and ICT Strategy for the next 3 years will focus on our corporate values.
+These are: being Trusted, Cost Effective, Confident, Caring and Working Together, with the customer experience being at the heart.

-The aim of this strategy is to align our ICT and Digital goals with the objectives of the new Building Our Future programme.
+The strategy aligns our Digital and ICT goals with the objectives of the Council's 'Building our Future' programme.